unpsjb-rtsg/hst/README.md

 The `FreeRTOS` directory contains a copy of the FreeRTOS source code for the ARM Cortex-M3 port.
 A copy of the mbed Microcontroller Library for the mbed LPC 1768 can be found in the `mbed` directory.

+## Examples
+See the `EXAMPLES` directory for instructions on how to build example programs that implements multiples scheduling algorithms by means of the HST.

 ## COPYING
 This software is licensed under the GNU General Public License v2.0.
 A copy of the license can be found in the `LICENSE` file.